bkesterJP/content-ops-starter-jp2/content/pages/index.md

       type: TitleBlock
     subtitle: We're no longer active
     text: >
-      <div style="text-align: left">Our pre-seed fund has been fully invested,
+      <div style="text-align: left">Our pre-seed fund has been fully invested.
-      and after the pandemic, our band decided to move in different directions.
+      And after the pandemic, our band decided to move in different directions.
       Our Managing Director is now developing Sitewire into a standout company at the intersection of Construction and Real Estate Finance.
 If you're interested in joining that team of killer senior technologist in Rails,